krishna9358/flipkart-grid-robotics/README.md

    - Kafka or Redis queues handle asynchronous processing of data uploaded by clients.

 3. **Machine Learning Pipeline**:
-   - **Text Analysis**: Extract text from images using PyTesseract.
+   - **Text Analysis**: Extract text from images using YOLOv11 and Paddleocr.
    - **Object Detection**: Detect objects (fruits/vegetables) using YOLOv11.
-   - **Quality Check**: Perform freshness analysis using CNN-based models.
+   - **Quality Check**: Perform freshness analysis using YOLOv11.

 4. **Results Aggregator**:
    - Aggregates the output from all models (text, object data, freshness score).